lockss/lockss-rtd-manual/docs/installing/index.rst

    ..
 COMMENT PREVIOUSVERSION

    This chapter describes how to install the LOCKSS 2.0-alpha6 system from scratch.
-Are you upgrading an existing LOCKSS 2.0-alpha5 system?
-Go to:
+If you are upgrading an existing LOCKSS 2.0-alpha5 system to 2.0-alpha6, please see the upgrade instructions in the previous chapter:

    .. button-ref:: /upgrading/index
       :ref-type: doc